Printing with white color or white in combination with CMYK requires detailed file preparation according to the following guidelines:

 • Colored materials require a white underprint, except for white materials and milky plexiglass.

-• Clear plexiglass - printing is done in mirror image with a white underprint as the background layer.
-Preparation of the mirror image is the responsibility of the Client.
+• Clear plexiglass - printing is done in mirror image with a white underprint as a background layer.
+Preparing the mirror image is the Client's responsibility.

 White 3D, printed in UV technology, creates a distinctly tactile structure, giving the project a unique spatial effect and elegance.